activescott/sheetmonkey-server/README.md

 The project consists of a server (`server/`) and client (`client/`).
 The server is entirely built with [Serverless](https://github.com/serverless/serverless) on AWS Lambda, Amazon API Gateway, and AWS DynamoDB.
 The client is built with [Svelte](https://svelte.technology) & [Redux](http://redux.js.org).
 ES6 JavaScript is used as much as possible in both server and client.

 ## Client
 Build the client with `npm build` or `client/build.sh`.
 It will be bundled and deployed to `client/dist/`.
-Currently I am debugging by running `npm run watch` or `client/dev.sh` and then simply opening `client/dist/index.html` locally in the browser.
-Need to upgrade to [LiveReload](http://livereload.com).
+Debug in your browser with LiveReload by running `client/dev.sh` and then follow instructions displayed in your shell (i.e. run `client/serve.sh` in another shell).

 ## Server
-You don't need to build the server locally, but you can run mocha tests with `npm test` or `npm run watch`.
+You don't need to build the server locally, but you can run mocha tests with `npm test` or `npm run watch` (tested mostly via [serverless-http-invoker](https://github.com/activescott/serverless-http-invoker)).
 To deploy to AWS and run `deploy.sh` or `npm deploy` and [Serverless](https://github.com/serverless/serverless) will do the rest.